 What you don't see on Instagram is the months of barely sleeping and working 16 hour days, 7 days a week to turn this dream into a reality.
 I truly believe that anyone can do this with hard work, consistency, and time.

 This might sound counterintuitive, but it's actually so important.
 If your account has a lot of spam followers (bots/mass followers) then your engagement rate will tank!
 Like I said before, engagement rate is even more important than follower count.
-So it's much better to have a smaller account with a higher engagement rate, than vise versa.
+So it's much better to have a smaller account with a higher engagement rate, than vice versa.

 Every few days, I just quickly scroll through my recent followers and look for a few obvious signs of fake followers.